-4.1 Bath Environment
+5.2 Bath Environment

-The 7005 and 7015 baths are precision instruments which should be located in an appropriate environment.
+The 7009 Bath is a precision instrument which should be located in an appropriate environment.
 The location should be free of drafts, extreme temperatures and temperature changes, dirt, etc. The surface where the bath is placed must be level.

-If used at higher temperatures where fluid vaporization is significant, a fume hood should be used.
+If used at higher temperatures where fluid vaporization is significant, use of a fume hood is recommended.